 When to respond to online reviews

-Businesses, products, even doctors are reviewed online now.
+Businesses, products, and even doctors are reviewed online now.
 Everyone has a license to be a critic is one way to look at it.
-Another way is that people have the right to participate, share their experiences and help others in our communities make better decisions about those things being reviewed.
+Another way is that people have the right to participate, share their experiences, and help others in our communities make better decisions about those things being reviewed.

 - Should we respond to only negative reviews or all reviews?